Skip to main content

 Mistake #1: Not Testing Your Water Before Buying

 The problem: Most people buy a water filter based on marketing, reviews, or a friend's recommendation without ever finding out what is actually in their water.
-This leads to two outcomes — buying a filter that does not address your real contaminants, or spending hundreds of dollars on RO when a $25 pitcher would have been fine.
+This leads to two outcomes — buying a filter that does not address your real contaminants, or spending hundreds of dollars on RO when a basic pitcher filter would have been fine.

 Real-world example: We regularly see reviews from people who bought expensive RO systems for municipal water that tested at 50 ppm TDS with no lead or PFAS.
-They spent $200-$400 when a $35 Brita dispenser would have achieved the same practical result for their water.
+They spent hundreds of dollars on a premium system when a budget-tier Brita dispenser would have achieved the same practical result for their water.

 Mistake #2: Ignoring Filter Replacement Schedules